ronlernerdev/y-chat/README.md

 1. `docker compose up -d --build`
 2. open `http://localhost:8082`

-to expose this application for testing you can run `./start.sh`
+or simpler (for testing, also tunnels using cloudflared to expose this application) `./start.sh`

 thats it.